Mohammad Rasoul Al–Kailani: Career

 His career had peaked in 1969, when he was appointed the Minister of Interior, effectively the third most important man in the country.
 This appointment came at a particularly trying time, as tensions between the Jordanian Armed Forces and the leftist Fedayeen were beginning to boil over.
 He served until King Hussein and Yasser Arafat reached the ten-point edict.
 Following this, he tendered his resignation, accusing certain Jordanian government officials of attempting to frame him as the instigator of a potential conflict which he had sought to avoid.
-After the main phase of Black September, he was appointed as Advisor to the King for National Security in 1971 and later served as Ambassador to the Ministry of Foreign Affairs from 1971 to 1972.
+After the main phase of Black September, he was appointed Advisor to the King for National Security in 1971 and later served as Ambassador to the Ministry of Foreign Affairs from 1971 to 1972.

 Continuing his involvement in national security, Al-Kailani simultaneously served as Advisor to the King for National Security and Director of General Intelligence from 1973 to 1974.
 In 1984, assumed the position of Jordanian Ambassador to Saudi Arabia, contributing to diplomatic relations between the two nations until 1988.
 Al-Kailani's public service extended into the legislative realm as he held positions in the Tenth and Eleventh Senate from 1988 to 1993.
 Recognized for his contributions, he later served as an Advisor to the King from 1993 to 1996.
 His commitment to governance led him to a subsequent term in the Senate from 1997 to 2001.
 He attained the rank of lieutenant general in the military.

 Al-Kailani faced several assassination attempts, the last occurring in the late 1990s when his car was set on fire.